osuosl/formsender/docs/source/errorcodes.rst

 Error Codes and Logs
 ====================

-Formsender logs its activity to syslog and tracks errors to send information to the form submitter.
+Formsender tracks its errors using error codes.
+These error codes are sent to the redirect url as explained `below`_.
+Additionally, Formsender `logs`_ its errors and activities to syslog.

+.. _below:

 Error Codes
 -----------

-Formsender returns different error codes in a query string to the redirct url when invalid data is sent from the form.
+Formsender returns different error codes in a query string to the redirect url when invalid data is sent from the form.

 ============   ========================    =============================================================